 The kafala system is a sponsorship system that ties a migrant domestic worker to her employer in countries of the Middle East and the Gulf.
 That means they are not included in the International Labor law, or Lebanese labor law, and fall entirely under the authority of their employer.
 Lebanese employers save money by avoiding obligations owed under this legislation, such as paying the national minimum wage or providing the due days off for their workers.
 Moreover, domestic workers do not have the legal right to act as, or even elect, union representatives in the country.
-An attempt in 2014 for domestic workers to unionize has been blocked by the government, instead, the employers of domestic workers have created a union.
+An attempt in 2014 for domestic workers have created a union.
 Such high level of dependency on the employer, precarity of the sector, and hostility of the policies creates and sustains structural inequalities.
 It threatens the life and wellbeing of migrant domestic workers in the country, to the extent that an estimate of 1 to 2 migrant workers die in Lebanon every week under the Kafala system.
 Following the economic crisis, the pandemic, and the explosion in Beirut, these numbers are even higher but difficult to access.